Sisir Kumar Bose: Writings

 Sisir Kumar Bose edited or co-edited the complete works of Subhas Chandra Bose, published by Oxford University Press.
 He also edited and co-edited numerous other books on Subhas Chandra Bose, Sarat Chandra Bose and the Indian freedom movement, including Netaji and India's Freedom: Proceedings of the International Netaji Seminar 1973 (1975), Netaji: a Pictorial Biography (Ananda Publishers, 1975, 1995), The Voice of Sarat Chandra Bose (1979) and the collected works of Sarat Chandra Bose 1945-50 (I Warned My Countrymen, 1968).
 He co-authored a biography of Subhas Chandra Bose, A Beacon Across Asia, with Alexander Werth and S A Ayer (1973) and wrote Remembering My Father, a biography of Sarat Chandra Bose.
 His account of Subhas Bose's escape from India was published in Bengali by Ananda Publishers (Mahanishkraman, 1975, 2000) and in English as The Great Escape (Netaji Research Bureau, 1974, 1999).
 His account of the Bose family, Boshubari, was serialised for three years in Anandamela and published by Ananda Publishers in 1985.

 Legacy

-After his death the street in Calcutta adjacent to Netaji Bhawan, into which he turned when driving his uncle Subhas out of the house during his escape, was renamed Sisir Kumar Bose Sarani.
+After his death, the street in Calcutta adjacent to Netaji Bhawan, into which he turned when driving his uncle Subhas out of the house during his escape, was renamed Sisir Kumar Bose Sarani.
+In 2025, the Kolkata Municipal Corporation put a Blue Plaque on his house, marking it as Grade IIB heritage, honouring the space shared by many members of the Azad Hind Fauj since Independence.
+Additionally, the Netaji Research Bureau hosts a lecture every year in his memory.